• Share this on:

 Germany: Focus on clean and healthy vegetables

-Germany has a positive import growth of fresh peas.
-In 2019, direct non-European imports were worth 12.3 million euros – more than half of the total import value.
-The main origins from outside Europe were Kenya (though its numbers are declining due to Germany’s strict pest control), Zimbabwe (increasing), Peru (increasing fast), Egypt (with a relatively high volume of common peas) and Guatemala.
-However, the highest value of sugar snaps and mangetout was imported via the Netherlands, with 6.2 million euros in 2019.
-Dutch importers have good coverage in Germany and also German traders use the Netherlands as the fastest way for import.
+The main origins from outside Europe were Egypt (increasing because of the short distance), Kenya (declining due to Germany’s strict pest control), followed by Zimbabwe and Peru.
+However, Germany imported the highest value of sugar snaps and mangetout via the Netherlands, with €8.2 million in 2023.
+Dutch importers have good coverage in Germany and German traders often use the Netherlands for import.

 In order for sugar snaps and mangetout to successfully keep growing, it is crucial to supply a clean, pest free product.
 Or even better: organic, to match the local quality expectations.